sridivyaposa/Deep-Learning-Projects/MNIST/README.md

-We will be using a MLP(Multi Layer Perceptron) to classify images from the MNIST database hand-written digit database
+This project is to classify images from the MNIST database hand-written digit database using MLP(Multi Layer Perceptron)